dewboo10/examprep-backend/admin/README-CSV-UPLOAD.md

 - **Type:** Use 'practice' for practice questions, 'mock' for mock questions.
 - **Section:** Required for mocks, optional for practice.
 - **mock_code:** Required for mocks to link questions to a specific mock test.
-- **Level & Difficulty:** Use for organizing and filtering questions in the app.
+- **Level:** Use for organizing and filtering questions in the app.
 - **No formulas or merged cells:** Keep the CSV plain and simple.
 - **UTF-8 encoding:** Save your CSV as UTF-8 for best compatibility.